saidone75/talispam/README.md

 # talispam
-a software held to act as a charm to avert spam and bring good messages
+(also called spamulet) a software held to act as a charm to avert spam and bring good messages